Stuzerain/mc_server_user_stats/README.md

 ## Usage ##
 - The application has 3 main tabs -- 'Total Playtime,' 'Individual Playtimes', and 'About.'
 - 'Total Playtime' shows information about all players the application has collected, including a table of total playtime and a chart representing that same data.
-It also features a table that shows currently online players, and this can be refreshed with the 'Refresh table' button.
-The chart can be refreshed using the 'Update Table' button, but this will only update the table if there have been any changes to the data.
+It also features a table that shows currently online players, and this can be refreshed with the 'Refresh Table' button.
+The chart can be refreshed using the 'Update Chart' button, but this will only update the table if there have been any changes to the data.
 This means a user must have been on the webpage for at least one query period, and a player must have been online for the playtime to change.
 - 'Individual Playtimes' allows a user to select a player by name and view their playtime on individual days in both a table and chart form.
 - 'About' displays information about the application and additional resources.